mozilla/protocol/docs/README.md

 ## Templates

-Templates in the **src/templates** directory are intended for the surrounding Drizzle UI.
+Templates in the **src/templates** directory are intended for the surrounding Protocol docs UI.

 ```
 src/templates